entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis wudingensis* is 0.

 > - The coding of *Songmingolepis conspicilatus* is 0.
-> - The coding of *Chahuaqingolepis* is ?.
+> - The coding of *Chahuaqingolepis magniporus* is ?.

 58. Posterior interior transverse crista of trunk shield: lying laterally to posterior ventral pit and process of posterior median dorsal plate (0); lying behind posterior ventral pit and process of posterior median dorsal plate (1).
 > Zhu (1996), Character 21; Jia *et al.* (2010), Character 40; Pan *et al.* (2018), Character 21; Wang and Zhu (2018), Character 58; Liu *et al*.
 (2023), Character 58; Plax and Lukševičs (2023), Character 58; Luo *et al*.
 (2025), Character 58.

->- Posterior interior transverse crista was named as *Crista transversalis interna posterior* in some articles.
+>- Posterior interior transverse crista was also termed as *crista transversalis interna posterior*.

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .